6thsolution/EasyMVP/README.md

 A full-featured framework that allows building android applications following the principles of Clean Architecture.

+EasyMVP is powerful and simple, it uses annotation processing and bytecode weaving to eliminate the boilerplate code that you need to implement MVP.

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)